joshperry/ovrly/readme.md

 TODO: Hash out the openvr JS interface

+### Facade

+Owing to the archaic nature of the native interface exposed by v8, the API exported from native code into the js context is rudimentary.
+To make this API more idiomatic javascript, a facade will sit on top of the native exports to bridge that gap.

 ### Native to JS Event Dispatch

 There will be single-source events from openvr and other modules which need to be dispatched to 1..n javascript contexts.
 Not every context will be interested in every event, so a method is needed for subscribing and then dispatching specific events raised in native code.

+The cef lib includes a [message router](https://bitbucket.org/chromiumembedded/cef/src/master/include/wrapper/cef_message_router.h?at=master) that's intended specifically for this purpose.
+A message router is created in each render process, and one is created in the browser process.
+The browser-process side router will watch for subscriptions from the js facade and handle the required bookkeeping to deliver native events for the requested subscriptions.

+The native code will keep as little state as possible while the javascript facade that interacts with the native exports and message router will be in charge of keeping most state and updating it in response to event messages from the router.

+The message router js-side functions are exposed as `ovrlyNativeQuery` and `ovrlyNativeQueryCancel`.

 ## C++ Architecture